 It takes a few days, but the cream in the goat milk does separate and rise to the top of the jars we use for storing the milk; so we just spoon the cream off and add it to a freezer container of accumulating cream.

-We store the cream in the freezer to keep it fresh and prevent it from developing a “goaty” flavor.
+We store the cream in the freezer (until it’s time to make the butter) to keep it fresh and prevent it from developing a “goaty” flavor.

-The milk that’s left after removing the cream is still very sweet and good (doesn’t seem watery like skim cow milk) – maybe that’s the advantage of having Nigerian Dwarf goats with their very high butterfat content milk (see 5 Reasons to Choose Nigerian Dwarf Goats for Milk).
+The milk that’s left after removing the cream is still very sweet and good (it doesn’t seem watery like skim cow milk) – maybe that’s the advantage of having Nigerian Dwarf goats with their very high butterfat content milk (see 5 Reasons to Choose Nigerian Dwarf Goats for Milk).

 How To Make Goat Milk Butter With A Kitchenaid Mixer